CommandPost/CommandPost-DeveloperGuide/api/cp/cp.apple.finalcutpro.inspector.transition.TransitionInspector.md

-# [docs](index.md) » cp.apple.finalcutpro.main.Inspector.InfoInspector
+# [docs](index.md) » cp.apple.finalcutpro.inspector.transition.TransitionInspector
 ---

-Video Inspector Module.
+Transition Inspector Module.

 ## API Overview
 * Methods - API calls which can only be made on an object returned by a constructor